Dalmoak House: Early history

-John Aiken, the house's original owner, is buried in the grand and elaborate Aiken Mausoleum on the north slopes of the Glasgow Necropolis, as to reflect his vast wealth.
+John Aiken, the house's original owner, is buried in the Aiken Mausoleum on the north slopes of the Glasgow Necropolis.

 20th Century

 Before WW II, the Aiken Trust had leased the property to a local farmer, Robert Young (circa 1934) who operated it as Dalmoak Farm.
 (Some reports erroneously state that Young purchased the property.)

 For a time during the Second World War, the RAF used the house as an operational headquarters.
 Later, it was sold to Alexandrina Reid Cousins who started the restoration.
 Her grandson, John Szwed, completed the restoration; the home was then converted into a nursing home.
 The full ownership record from 1801 to 2007 is stated as follows:

-Descent: John Aiken (1801-75); to son, James Aiken (1843-1928); to Trustees, one of whom (James Cyril Mawdesley Aiken), lived in the house; leased from c.1934 to Mr Young, farmer of Dalmoak Farm; used by RAF during War as the headquarters of the Clydebank decoy system, then as flats for homeless families; then as cattle stalling until sold 1964 to Alexandrina Reid Cousins (d.
-1996); gifted to daughter, Constance Szwed-Cousins; gifted to son, John Szwed (d.
-2004), who restored it as a nursing home; to brother, Michel Szwed-Cousins, who sold 2007 to Castle Glen Care & Nursing Home.
+Descent: John Aiken (1801–75); to son, James Aiken (1843–1928); to Trustees, one of whom (James Cyril Mawdesley Aiken), lived in the house; leased from c.1934 to Mr Young, farmer of Dalmoak Farm; used by RAF during War as the headquarters of the Clydebank decoy system, then as flats for homeless families; then as cattle stalling until sold 1964 to Alexandrina Reid Cousins (died 1996); gifted to daughter, Constance Szwed-Cousins; gifted to son, John Szwed (died 2004), who restored it as a nursing home; to brother, Michel Szwed-Cousins, who sold 2007 to Castle Glen Care & Nursing Home.

 Dalmoak House was A listed on 8 September 1980, #LB45600.
 The stables, lodge, walled garden and gatepiers are B listed, separately from the house: #LB42921 and LB1163.
 The Historic Environment Scotland web site provides a detailed summary of the House as it stood in 1980.
 The following is an excerpt:2-storey, 5-bay, broad U-plan castellated Tudor gothic mansion.
 Battered base course with gunloop details; hoodmoulds; crenellated parapet on billetted corbelling; chamfered reveals; curved corners; corbelled bartizans; rope moulding. ...
 Interior: sumptuous decorative schemes - tripartite etched glass vestibule door; stair hall and corridor, scagliola Corinthian columns; coffered ceiling, modillioned cornice; heavy decorative cornice, paired brackets.
 Wooden Imperial stair; 3 round-arched stained glass stair windows depicting Celtic mythological scene, ?JA? monogram, unsigned; niches to right and left of stair landing.
 Ornate marble chimneypieces in upper bedrooms.
 Room to W off hall; coffered, heavy decorative plasterwork; Corinthian columns with ?JA? monogram; geometric ceiling.
 East front room, plasterwork ceiling, egg and dart moulding, beading, dentil cornice.